The Queen's Theatre, 209 Great Brunswick Street, Now Pearse Street, Dublin, Ireland

 lease of the Queens Dublin, which he opened as a music

-Jack and the Bean Stalk by Frank Green (shown left), afterwards
+Jack and the Bean Stalk by Frank Green (Poster shown right), afterwards

 producing two others, the last of the trio being a financial failure